-Our Unique Muscle GREEN LIFE is an extremely popular product amongst many juice enthusiasts due to its amazing ingredients.
-One of the star ingredients in GREEN LIFE is Spirulina, here below are are the benefits of Spirulina, prepare to be amazing by what it can do!
+Our Unique Muscle GREEN DETOX is an extremely popular product amongst many juice enthusiasts due to its amazing ingredients.
+One of the star ingredients in GREEN DETOX is Spirulina, here below are are the benefits of Spirulina, prepare to be amazing by what it can do!

 What is Spirulina?

 If you’re looking for a plant that can nourish your body by providing most of its protein requirements, can prevent allergies and reinforce your immune system, then spirulina is what you need.

 Spirulina is a natural algae (cyanobacteria) that are incredibly high in protein and nutrients.
 It is obtained primarily from two species of cyanobacteria: Arthrospira platensis and Arthrospira maxima.
 Unlike other plants that grow in the soil, Spirulina grows in the form of blue-green algae in both fresh water and salt water in the wild.
 It is also commercially cultivated in Spirulina farms.
 The name originates from the Latin word for ‘helix’, or ‘spiral’, because of its spring like physical characteristics.

 This plant is consumed as food as well as a dietary supplement.
 It’s available in tablet, powder and flake form.
 Besides being consumed by humans, it is also used as a feed supplement in aquaculture, aquarium and poultry industries.
 Spirulina is largely composed of proteins and amino acids and hence, is beneficial for vegetarians.
 The high content of protein and iron makes it beneficial during pregnancy, after surgery, and for boosting the immune system.
 Since it is a concentrated whole food, it is easily incorporated in various dishes, particularly for children who do not like vegetables.

 Spirulina is a “superfood” which possesses tremendous nutritional value.
 Being rich in vital nutrients, this plant offers the following health benefits: